28 Jul 2024

 In its simplest form, this involves the recommendation of a specific financial product.
 An adviser will conduct a full assessment of your financial situation and make a personal recommendation from a particular provider.
 In most cases, they will also be able to set the product up on your behalf.

-Financial advice involves a specific personal recommendation
+Financial advice involves a personal recommendation

 This can be valuable if your financial needs are complex.
 It might also be appealing if you don’t have the time or inclination to take control of your own finances.